Set administrator permissions for team project collections

 To add permissions for Reporting Services, you must be a member of the Content Managers group or the Team Foundation Content Managers group for Reporting Services.

 To perform administrative tasks such as creating team project collections, your user account requires administrative permissions, and the service account that the Team Foundation Background Job Agent uses also must have certain permissions granted to it.
-For more information, see Team Foundation Server services and service accounts and Team Foundation Background Job Agent.
+For more information, see Service accounts and dependencies in Team Foundation Server and Team Foundation Background Job Agent.

 A: You can find detailed information about individual permissions and their relationship to default groups in TFS in the Permission reference for Team Foundation Server.